-ASL 97 Topics in American Sign Language
+ASL 97 Topics in American Sign Language (.5 -

 Units awarded in topics courses are dependent upon the number of hours required of the student.
-Any combination of lecture, laboratory, or lecture/laboratory may be scheduled by the department.
+Any combination of lecture and/or laboratory may be scheduled by the department.
 Refer to Class Schedule.